priyankjain7777/priyankjain7777/README.md

 # 💫 About Me:
-Based in Dubai, QA Engineer with 11 years of experience.
+Hi I'm Priyank Jain, QA engineer, Based in Dubai,with 11 years of experience in quality engineering.
 Currently I'm working on playwright typescript automation framework<br>I'm looking to collaborate on hybrid framework<br>I'm looking for help with experts in automation architecture designing for AI based application testing<br>I'm currently learning type script<br>Ask me about how to get jobs in Dubai<br>I love traveling I have travelled five countries till now

 ## 🌐 Socials: